310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 now then, with that said… let’s go join everyone else.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki worried %}
 Huh?
-Erm, but— I’m just a regular ol’ visitor, y’know!?
+Erm, but—I’m just a regular ol’ visitor, y’know!?

 And I just happened to end up here!
 I shouldn’t get in the way of their work when they’re focused, right!?
 {% endbubble %}